- Maine Coons are full of energy while Norwegian Forest cats are laid-back.

 The Norwegian Forest cat is an older breed, originating in Scandinavia.
 Their thick, double coat helped them get through harsh winters.

-However they arrived there, Maine Coons originated in Maine, and are possibly a descendant of the Norwegian Forest cat!
+However they arrived, Maine Coons originated in Maine, and are possibly a descendant of the Norwegian Forest cat!
 They are the official cat of Maine.

 6. Norwegian Forest Cats Have Longer Hind Legs